WINCHESTER

 discoveries.
 The scriptural location of Cumorah is given in one of the

-Prophets’ revelatory epistles on “baptism for the dead”, a practice which
+Prophets’ revelatory epistles on “baptism for the dead”, a practice that

 the